Capgemini/msbuild-xrm-sourcecontrol/README.md

-# Capgemini.VisualStudio.XrmSourceControl
+# MsBuild.Xrm.SourceControl

 ## Introduction
-Capgemini Visual Studio Extensions to provide easy source control for Dynamics CRM customisations.
+MsBuild Visual Studio Extensions to provide easy source control for Dynamics CRM customisations.
 The extensions use powershell scripts that can seamlessly extract customisations from a Dynamics CRM instance and rebuild into a Solution file.

 The scripts use the *SolutionPackager.exe* tool provided by the Dynamics SDK.
 Supports file mappings, Managed and Unmanaged solutions, and the export of Autonumber and Calendar settings.